jaihuni/Team-Cook/DP5 report/main report.md

 (1) Overall UI

 - Add a function to go home or previous page.
   - A lot of users complained that there is no button to go home or previous page.
-We relized that user wants to actively move page, not staying at same page.
+We realized that user wants to actively move page, not staying at same page.
 Therefore, adding the function will provide user more satisfied experience.

 (2) Recipe Suggestion Page